Welcome to GoodByeBanks – a FinTech Service Comparison Site

 Smartphone banks have adapted their accounts to the desire of their customers to use the smartphone to do their banking.
 Almost completely.
 Reason enough for the Fintechs to develop new functions and move away from banking with a laptop or PC.

 Whether smartphone and checking account are firmly linked with each other depends on the respective provider.
-N26 and 1822mobile, for example, rely on so-called device binding.
+N26, for example, relies on so-called device binding.
 This means that the account is permanently linked to the smartphone you used to open the account.

 However, this link between smartphone and checking account does not mean that banking only works via the app with every provider.
-With N26, for example, there is access via a web browser; even with Bankomo, customers are not completely dependent on their smartphone.
-The providers behind 1822mobile and Yomo are pursuing a different strategy: without a smartphone, banking transactions can hardly or not at all be handled.
+With some there is still access via a web browser so customers are not completely dependent on their smartphone.
+Other providers are pursuing a different strategy: without a smartphone, banking transactions can hardly or not at all be handled.

 What you have to do if you change your mobile phone or lose it is also regulated differently.